Joyan9/Data-Engineering-Bootcamp-by-Zach-Wilson-Nov-2024/README.md

 # Data Engineering Bootcamp SQL Queries
 ### By Zach Wilson - November 2024
+This repository is inspired by the teachings of [Zach Wilson](https://github.com/EcZachly) from the November 2024 Data Engineering Bootcamp.

 This repository contains SQL queries and notes from the **Data Engineering Bootcamp** conducted by Zach Wilson in November 2024.